jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can access the HTTP administration console and deploy you files using this interface.

 **Using JBoss CLI**
-You can access the container via SSH and copy the applciation to deploy into a temporal folder in the container (using <code>scp</code>) and deploy it using JBoss CLI
+You can access the container via SSH and copy the application to deploy into a temporal folder in the container (using <code>scp</code>) and deploy it using JBoss CLI

+Notes:
+* If running the containers in domain mode, you can deploy to several server instances by doing a server-group deploy

 Logging
 -------

 You can see all logs generated by supervisor daemon & programs by running:

-    docker logs <container_id>
+    docker logs [-f] <container_id>

 You can see only the HTTP daemon logs by running this command: